-Investing in the best golf GPS watch or a swing analyser is a great way to slash shots off your handicap, and we couldn't imagine going back to guessing which club to choose without the data to back it up.
+Investing in the best golf GPS watch or swing analyser is a great way to slash shots off your handicap, and we couldn't imagine going back to guessing which club to choose without the data to back it up.

 It's not just GPS watches and glorified range-finders, either.
 Systems like Game Golf, Arccos and Zepp are helping golfers get more out of their practice time, and both systems promise* to offer insights into your game – and most importantly, actionable information to become a better golfer.